ezraroi/Human-AI-Collab/output/concepts.md

 - Link to **AI** (Relation: `Definition Of`).
 - Link to **Jean Piaget** (Relation: `Based On`).

-**Notes:** The classification of AI/journal as tools extending cognition; core to avoiding Category Error.
+**Notes:** The classification of AI as tools extending cognition; core to avoiding Category Error.

 ---